-2. Multiple Attestations: Two or more sources are needed to attest to the sayings and actions of Jesus to assure that a single source did not devise a false narrative—much the way good journalist are required find multiple sources, with the same or very similar stories, before they can claim authenticity of their journalistic pieces.
-It is notable that the New Testament is filled with events about Jesus' ministry, etc. that coincide quite well with one another, from one book to another.
+2. Multiple Attestations: Two or more sources are needed to attest to the sayings and actions of Jesus to assure that a single source did not devise a false narrative—much the way good journalists are required to find multiple sources with same or very similar stories before they can claim the authenticity of their journalistic pieces.
+It is notable that the New Testament is filled with events about Jesus' life and ministry that coincide quite well with one another.

-3. Embarrassment: This allows Bible scholars to know that the writers of the New Testament were faithful to record all the important events pertaining to Jesus’ life, particularly with regard to Jesus' ministry, death, and resurrection (upon which the Christian message is based).
-Some of the events the NT authors recorded were quite embarrassing for them to write down; yet they faithfully recorded the facts as they knew them, in the tradition of all Jewish scribes.
+3. Embarrassment: This allows scholars to know that the writers of the New Testament were faithful to record all the important events pertaining to Jesus’ life, particularly about his ministry, death, and resurrection (upon which the Christian message is based).
+Some of the events the NT authors recorded were quite embarrassing for them to write, yet they faithfully recorded the facts as they knew them, in the tradition of all Jewish scribes.

-For example, it was highly embarrassing for the authors of the NT to record that women were the first to find Jesus' tomb empty after his death, and that women were the first to hear from an angel of God that Jesus had risen from the dead.
+For example, it was highly embarrassing for the authors of the New Testament to record that women were the first to find Jesus' tomb empty after his death and that women were the first to hear from an angel of God that Jesus had risen from the dead.
 The reason for this embarrassment was due to the culture of the day, in which Jewish women were not necessarily held in high regard.
-That being said, Jesus accorded women the same respect that he accorded men.
-In any event, the apostles would much rather have written that a man had first discovered the empty tomb; however, as that was not the truth, they remained firmly dedicated to recording the facts as they actually occurred.
+However, Jesus gave women the same respect he accorded men.
+In any event, the apostles would much rather have written that a man had first discovered the empty tomb; however, as that was not the truth, they remained firmly dedicated to recording the facts as they occurred.

-4. Semitisms: The sayings and deeds that reflect the Hebrew or Aramaic languages, and Palestinian backgrounds, such as: topography, geography, customs, and commerce.
-All writings must reflect 1st Century Palestine to be relevant to the life and times of Jesus of Nazareth.
+4. Semitisms: The sayings and deeds that reflect the Hebrew or Aramaic languages and 'Philistia' backgrounds, such as: topography, geography, customs, and commerce.
+All writings must reflect 1st century to be relevant to the life and times of Jesus of Nazareth.

 5. Coherence/Consistency: Any material that is consistent with all the criteria above can be judged as useful for knowing more about the life of Jesus.
 Otherwise, a scholarly criterion is not met.
 (This is considered a "catch all.")